Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Experiments

-We then used the algorithm \cite{maehara} to find a basis $P$ that simultaneously block diagonalizes all 30000 $M_*$s, resulting in the decomposition of $\Phi(\mathcal{X})$ into the direct sum of frequency (irreducible) spaces, which in \cite{MSP} corresponded to disentangled features.
-We will relate these frequency (irreducible) spaces to the underlying frequencies $F$.
-Note that, after the time-warp transformation, the application of standard DFT will yield frequencies in a wide range~(Fig \ref{fig:DFTonDeform}), which is not reflective of the true symmetry structure defined with $F$.

-To verify that NFT recovers $F$ from the dataset, we exploit the result from the representation theory stating that, if $\rho_f: \mathbb{Z}_N \to \mathbb{R}^{d_f \times d_f}$ is the irreducible representations of $\mathbb{Z}_N$ corresponding to the frequency $f$, then the character inner product \cite{Fulton1991} satisfies
+To check whether the frequencies $F$ obtained by NFT are correct, we use the result from the representation theory stating that, if $\rho_f: \mathbb{Z}_N \to \mathbb{R}^{d_f \times d_f}$ is the irreducible representation corresponding to the frequency $f$, the character inner product \citep{Fulton1991} satisfies

-We can thus validate the frequencies captured in the simultaneously block diagonalized $M_*$s by (i) identifying the blocks $B_i$ and (ii) taking the character inner product with the known frequencies.
-The center plot in Figure \ref{fig:spectral} is the graph of $\mathbb{E}[\langle \rho_f | B_i \rangle]$ plotted agasint $f$.
-We see that the spike only occurs at the major frequencies in $F$(i.e. $\{8, 15, 22, 40, 45\}$), indicating that our NDFT successfully captures the major symmetry modes hidden in the dataset without any supervision.
-When we repeated this experiment with 100 instances of randomly sampled $F$ of the same size, NFT was able to recover the major members of $F$ with $(FN, FP) = (0.035, 0.022)$ by simply thresholding $\mathbb{E}[\langle \rho_f | M_* \rangle]$ at $0.5$.
-This score did not change much even when we reduced the number of samples to $5000$ $(0.04, 0.028)$ .
-This experimental result also validates that the disentangled features provided in \cite{MSP} is in fact the set of major frequencies in the sense of classical DFT.
+We can thus validate the frequencies captured in the simultaneously block-diagonalized $M_*$s by taking the character inner product of each identified block $B_i$ with the known frequencies.
+The center plot in Fig \ref{fig:spectral} is the graph of $\mathbb{E}[\langle \rho_f | B_i \rangle]$ plotted agasint $f$.
+We see that the spike only occurs at the major frequencies in $F$ (i.e. $\{8, 15, 22, 40, 45\}$), indicating that our NFT successfully captures the major symmetry modes hidden in the dataset without any supervision.
+When we repeated this experiment with 100 instances of randomly sampled $F$ of the same size, NFT was able to recover the major members of $F$ with $(FN, FP) = (0.035, 0.022)$ by thresholding $\mathbb{E}[\langle \rho_f | M_* \rangle]$ at $0.5$.
+This score did not change much even when we reduced the number of samples to $5000$ $(0.04, 0.028)$.
+This experimental result also validates that the disentangled features reported in \citep{MSP} are in fact the set of major frequencies in the sense of classical DFT.
 We can also confirm that underlying symmetry can be recovered even when the deformation is applied to 2D images (Fig \ref{fig:fisheye_cifar100}).